excid3/rails/guides/source/getting_started.md

 ### Adding a User to Production

-Our production database needs a User so we can create and edit products.
-We'll use Kamal to open a Rails console so we can create a User in our production database.
+To create and edit products in production, we need a User record in the production database.

+You can use Kamal to open a production Rails console.

 ```bash
 $ bin/kamal console